Volume 2, Issue 2: Wave of Constraint: Recent Developments in Venezuela, Ecuador, Honduras, Iran, Bahrain, and Cambodia

 María De Lourdes Vásquez, “Aprueban ley que impide financiamiento internacional a ONG,” El Universal, December 21, 2010.

 The law was passed just hours before this issue went to press.
 The summary of its contents is based on the bill under consideration by the assembly.
-Further information will follow in the NGO Law Monitor.
+Further information will follow in the Civic Freedom Monitor.

 “Assembly to limit resources to NGOs involved in politics,” El Universal, November 25, 2010.

 Agencia Venezolana Noticias, “Ley de Cooperación Internacional regulará financiamiento a ONGs,“ December 2, 2010.